 Best for: Those interested in the spiritual aspect of yoga due to its focus on breathing, meditation and chanting.

 Iyengar Yoga is a school of Hatha yoga that usually focuses on a different theme for each class such as strengthening your knees, aligning your spine etc. You practise each posture very precisely and accommodates everyone, giving them an understanding of what each move is doing for them.
 There are props used such as chairs, wooden blocks, harnesses, cushions and straps that makes it interesting.

 Best for: This type of yoga is good for anyone with an injury and for people looking for a more methodical type of yoga.

 This is an extremely relaxing type of yoga that is great for those who want to de-stress and chill out.
 There is more lying down than in many other practices and focuses on connecting your mind with your body.
-You can sometimes hold poses in Restorative Yoga classes for up to 10 or 20 minutes – I’m hoping it isn’t one on one foot as this wouldn’t end well.
+You can sometimes hold poses in Restorative Yoga classes for up to 10 or 20 minutes.

 Best for: Those looking to relax and quieten their minds.
 Great for those who have trouble sleeping.

-Some believe that prenatal yoga is the best type of exercise for mums-to-be as it helps develop good breathing habits.
+Some believe that prenatal yoga is the best type of exercise for Mums-to-be as it helps develop good breathing habits.
 It keeps the core strong, helps posture and pregnancy aches and pains.
 Postnatal Yoga is an good and gentle way to get back to fitness after giving birth and considers all the physical changes within the body in order to demonstrate safe practise.
 Best for: Expectant mothers (pre) and new Mothers (post)